rnielikki/fakeos2/README.md

   * **CSS renaming**: If css is not scoped, it should have prefix.
 We decided it to `f_`.
 Small fix, big help!
 * **Features**: the features below will be added
   * Not yet started
-    * File hierarchy
     * Default apps
+    * Calendar
+    * Background iamge change
   * Currently doing:
-    * Background icon set
+    * File hierarchy (Mutable global in system/filesystem/filesystem.ts)
+      * Copying file
+      * Moving file
+      * Deleting file
   * Done
     * Default clock observer
     * Popup (for example, status bar icons - menu uses popup too)
     * Double click to maximize / Click on the status bar to minimize
-    * Status bar click window (e.g. sound / calendar)
+    * Status bar click window (popup window)
+    * Background icon set
 * **Bugs**: (Can be added:)
   * Currently a bug was found that callback doesn't update the binded component - even the watcher works, but force update doesn't work (You can see more about this on `softwares/hello-world/hello-world.vue`) and `src/components/window/components/dialog-template.vue`
     * So, some of Vue watching/updating works, but forceUpdate/updating DOM currently not working!
 (When use callback) For example, `components/statusbar/clcok-date-popup.vue`